Long-term development: your questions answered

 What is emergency response?

 It means responding after a crisis hits to save lives.
-This is normally to provide the basics of survival, such as water, shelter or food.
-We also work with communities to help them recognise when a crisis is likely to develop, and take steps to reduce the impact.
+We are part of a global Church network with a local presence in 165 countries and territories.
+Together we make up one of the largest humanitarian networks in the world.
+Local experts in our network act fast in emergencies to provide the basics of survival, such as water, shelter or food.
+We also work with communities to help them recognise when a crisis is likely to develop and take steps to reduce the impact.

 Do long-term development and emergency response overlap?

 Yes.
-CAFOD’s approach is to work with local partners before a crisis, during a crisis and after a crisis.
-We often think of emergencies as responding to short-term aid crises, and then leaving again.
+CAFOD’s approach is to work with local experts before, during and after a crisis.
+We often think of emergencies as responding to short-term crises like floods or earthquakes, and then leaving again.
 But we help communities to be more resilient in the long-term.
-We make sure people have a better income, different ways of earning money, and are not reliant on one sole crop or livestock.
+We make sure people have a better income, different ways of earning money, and are not reliant on only one crop or type of livestock.
 This means they can withstand the shock of a crisis when it hits.

 What does CAFOD do in terms of development?

 One example is our series of Hands On projects.
-These projects allow you to support a particular commuity as they tackle a large, two-year project.
+These projects allow you to support a particular community as they tackle a large, two-year project.

 Our first Hands On project was in Kitui, Kenya.
 We took proactive steps to make sure people could grow crops in this area of unpredictable climate.
 As well as helping them alter their landscape, plant trees, use drought-tolerant crops, and access new water sources, it was important that people could earn money during times of crisis.
 So we helped them form cooperatives to produce goods to be sold.